Tyler O'Neill: 2020

 O'Neill made St. Louis' Opening Day roster in 2020, and spent the whole season there starting in the outfield, slashing .173/.261/.621 with seven home runs and 19 RBIs over 139 at-bats.
 After the season, he was awarded his first Gold Glove Award for left field after leading major-league left fielders with nine defensive runs saved and four outs above average and not committing an error in 344 innings.

 2021

 O'Neill returned as St. Louis' starting left fielder in 2021.
-On September 20, O'Neill was named the National League Player of the Week after leading the Cardinals to a 6-0 week while batting .391 with three home runs, nine runs scored, and a 1.308 OPS.
+On September 20, O'Neill was named the National League Player of the Week after leading the Cardinals to a 6–0 week while batting .391 with three home runs, nine runs scored, and a 1.308 OPS.
 He was named the National League Player of the Month for September after hitting .328/.377/.731 with 13 home runs, thirty RBIs, and a 1.108 OPS.
-O'Neill finished the 2021 season with 482 at-bats over 138 games, slashing .286/.352/.560 with 34 home runs, eighty RBIs, and 15 stolen bases.
+O'Neill finished the 2021 season with 482 at-bats over 138 games, slashing .286/.352/.560 with 34 home runs, eighty RBIs, and 15 stolen bases, achieving eighth in National League Most Valuable Player voting.
 He won his second consecutive Gold Glove Award in left field, one of five Cardinals to win that year—an MLB record.